 The mosquitoes rearing includes all the stages of the biological cycle (egg-larva- pupa-adult) and no alive animals are used for the blood feeding.
 Before going outside, the air and the discharged waste water passes through filtering systems preventing any exit of pathogens and mosquitoes.

-In December 2011, the Centro Agricoltura Ambiente “G. Nicoli” has been designated as Collaborating Centre of the International Atomic Energy Agency (IAEA – Insect Pest Control Section), Vienna for a period of four years.
-In November 2017 CAA has been confirmed as CC IAEA for another period of four years.
+From December 2011, the Centro Agricoltura Ambiente “G. Nicoli” has been designated as Collaborating Centre of the International Atomic Energy Agency (IAEA – Insect Pest Control Section), Vienna.
+CAA has been reconfirmed as CC IAEA till 2026.

 An IAEA Collaborating Centre is a scientific institution that assists the Agency in implementing its program through research, application development and training in relevant nuclear technologies.